groupdocs-metadata/GroupDocs.Metadata-Docs/net/_index.md

 url: metadata/net
 title: GroupDocs.Metadata for .NET
 weight: 1
 description: A .NET API to manipulate metadata is being consumed as metadata viewer for CRUD operations.
-It helps developers to read, write, edit and remove meta information from all popular document file formats
+It helps developers to read, write, edit and remove meta information from 110+ document, image, audio, and video file formats
 keywords: metadata is,metadata,meta information
 productName: GroupDocs.Metadata for .NET
 hideChildren: True